lyz-code/ansible-gentoo/README.md

 # ansible-gentoo

-This role demonstrates the automatic configuration of a gentoo system from minimal install to first boot.
+This playbook demonstrates the automatic configuration of a gentoo system from minimal install to first boot.

 First record the gentoo iso in your USB, connect it to the desired device and